djimenezsanchez/CellEmbeddings/README.md

 ### Data download

 To replicate the paper's experiments on lung cancer multiplexed data, first download the images following the <a href="http://doi.org/10.5281/zenodo.4965746">link</a>.
 Then, add the images to the folder 'Images/Original/'.
-As a working example, there are two images available in this directory.

 ### Installation
 This package is compatible with Windows.
 You'll need a cuda-enabled GPU in your computer system to run CellEmbeddings, visit this <a href="https://medium.com/analytics-vidhya/install-tensorflow-gpu-cuda-in-windows-10-with-easy-to-follow-instructions-614d79782d26">tutorial</a>.
 You can check that your cuda is installed using the `nvidia-smi` command.
 Then, follow the instructions: